 - Can multiple sensors be deployed to monitor the same activity so that if one fails, another automatically assumes its responsibilities?
-How disruptive is the failover process (e.g., loss of state tracking, loss of event counts for thresholds)? - If a sensor fails, how easily can its configuration be transferred to another sensor (e.g., transferring a sensor CD and configuration floppy from the first sensor to the second sensor, then rebooting the second sensor)?
+How disruptive is the failover process (e.g., loss of state tracking, loss of event counts for thresholds)? - If a sensor fails, how easily can its configuration be transferred to another sensor?